Williams Industrial Services Group (OTCMKTS:WLMS) Releases FY 2021 Earnings Guidance

 Williams Industrial Services Group (OTCMKTS:WLMS) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $310 million-320 million, compared to the consensus revenue estimate of $310.73 million.

-Separately, Zacks Investment Research cut Williams Industrial Services Group from a hold rating to a sell rating in a research report on Saturday, May 22nd.
+Separately, Zacks Investment Research downgraded Williams Industrial Services Group from a hold rating to a sell rating in a report on Saturday, May 22nd.

-In other news, Director Robert B. Mills acquired 35,000 shares of the business’s stock in a transaction on Tuesday, June 8th.
-The stock was bought at an average cost of $5.78 per share, for a total transaction of $202,300.00.
-Following the purchase, the director now owns 352,814 shares in the company, valued at $2,039,264.92.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-31.50% of the stock is currently owned by insiders.
+In other news, Director Robert B. Mills purchased 35,000 shares of the stock in a transaction on Tuesday, June 8th.
+The stock was bought at an average price of $5.78 per share, with a total value of $202,300.00.
+Following the transaction, the director now owns 352,814 shares in the company, valued at approximately $2,039,264.92.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders own 22.90% of the company’s stock.

 Williams Industrial Services Group Inc provides construction, maintenance, and support services to energy, power, and industrial end markets in the United States and Canada.
 The company offers maintenance, modification, repair, and other capital project services to extend life cycles of nuclear, paper, chemical, fossil fuel, industrial gas, hydro power, natural gas, municipal water and wastewater, and other facilities.